Skip to main content

 Real-time reporting

 Previously, charts refreshed every 2 to 12 hours depending on the dataset.
-Now, most charts update in real-time, providing:
+Now, almost all charts update in real-time, providing:

 You can now make faster, more informed decisions without waiting for batch updates.